arturol76/phusion-baseimage/README.md

 A baseimage for dockers using phusion.

 Features:
-* ssh
+* ssh enabled
+* nano editor
 * scripts to inject ssh keys and create/export keys
-* nano editor
 * scripts to build, run

 Current version: